sendbird/sendbird-uikit-react/README.md

 1. Define your component inside './src'
 2. Add the following line to './src/index.js'
   `export NewComponent from './src/location/of/NewComponent';`
-3. Add the following line to './rollup.config.js' `input` `NewComponent: 'src/location/of/NewComponent',`
+3. Add the following line to './exports.js' `NewComponent: 'src/location/of/NewComponent',`